ByronMattingly2015/NOAAEarthquakes/README.md

 ## Purpose

-The sNOAA Earthquake package contains functions to read and clean the data, geoms to visualize and label earthquakes on a timeline, and functions to display and label earthquakes on a map.
+The NOAA Earthquake package contains functions to read and clean the data, geoms to visualize and label earthquakes on a timeline, and functions to display and label earthquakes on a map.